dbca-wa/wastd/docs/data_curators.rst

 Upload files
 ------------
-It is very important to rename the files **before** uploading them, in order to preserve the new filename (containing the record ID) in the uploaded file name.
+It is very important to rename the files **before** uploading them, in order to preserve the new filename (containing the source ID) in the uploaded file name.

+This is important, as downloaded files will only be identified by their filename.
+If the filename does not uniquely link back to the online record, e.g. by containing the source ID, the user risks losing its context.

 Back in WAStD, attach all files - data sheet scan, communication records, stranding form - as Media Attachments to the Encounter, preferrably in this order.